Ozzie Albies Player Props: Braves vs. Rockies

-Ozzie Albies -- with a slugging percentage of .629 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves against the Colorado Rockies, with Dinelson Lamet on the hill, on June 16 at 7:20 PM ET.
+On Saturday, Ozzie Albies (on the back of going 0-for-4) and the Atlanta Braves face the Colorado Rockies, whose starting pitcher will be Connor Seabold.
+First pitch is at 4:10 PM ET.

-He collected three RBI (going 3-for-4 with a double) in his last game against the Rockies.
+He had a hitless showing in his last game (0-for-4) against the Rockies.

 Ozzie Albies Game Info & Props vs. the Rockies